ojaha065/simplePHPLoginSystem/README.md

 #### Creating the first admin account
 After setting up the database, you'll need to create your first admin account.
 There's two ways to do that:
 * Navigate to **/install/createAdmin.php**.
 That will create a new account with admin rights using username ````admin```` and a  randomly generated password.
 (If you followed my SQL-sample above and set UNIQUE constraint to the username field, then the account won't be created if it already exists.
-You won't get error message) After you have created the admin account, you must remove the /install folder.
+You won't get error message) After you have created the admin account, you must remove (or rename) the /install folder.
 Finally, log into to the newly created account and change the password using the account management page.

 **OR**
-* If createAdmin.php does not work, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
-You need to remove the /install folder to be able to access the login page.
+* If createAdmin.php does not work for some reason, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
+You need to remove (or rename the /install folder to be able to access the login page.
 Remember to change the value back to "user" afterwards.

 **IMPORTANT!**
 I remind you again that you **MUST** delete the /install folder before using this in live production environment. **Otherwise anyone can see your database credentials!**